andrew/ultimate-awesome/README.md

 - [awesome-neuromorphic-hw](https://github.com/open-neuromorphic/awesome-neuromorphic-hw) - Repository collecting papers about neuromorphic hardware, such as ASIC and FPGA implementations of SNNs and stuff.
 - [awesome-oscal](https://github.com/oscal-club/awesome-oscal) - A list of tools, blog posts, and other resources that further the use and adoption of OSCAL standards.
 - [awesome-earth-engine-apps](https://github.com/philippgaertner/awesome-earth-engine-apps) - A collection of all public Google Earth Engine Apps. .
+- [awesome-ai4animation](https://github.com/yunlong10/awesome-ai4animation) -  [ICCVW 2025] This repository includes latest papers, projects and datasets on GenAI for Cel-Animation.
+Accepted by ICCV 2025 AISTORY Workshop.
 - [awesome-telegram-cn](https://github.com/dily3825002/awesome-telegram-cn) - Telegram 开发资源、机器人资源整理.
 - [awesome-ai-safety](https://github.com/giskard-ai/awesome-ai-safety) - 📚 A curated list of papers & technical articles on AI Quality & Safety.
 - [super-awesome-mac](https://github.com/tonnoz/super-awesome-mac) - A curated collection of my favorite (free) apps for MacOs.
 - [awesome-python-in-education-zh](https://github.com/wwj718/awesome-python-in-education-zh) - Python在教育方面的资源列表.
 - [awesome-vibe-coding](https://github.com/ai-for-developers/awesome-vibe-coding) - A hand-picked collection of tools and resources for Vibe Coding.
+- [awesome-Autopilot-algorithm](https://github.com/Hardy-Uint/awesome-Autopilot-algorithm) - Some algorithm about self-driving car，mainly including perception algorithm，2D/3D object detection，Semantic segmentation and so on.
 - [Awesome-Medical-VLMs-and-Datasets](https://github.com/lab-rasool/Awesome-Medical-VLMs-and-Datasets) - A list of VLMs tailored for medical RG and VQA; and a list of medical vision-language datasets.
 - [reddit](https://github.com/learn-anything/reddit) - Awesome Reddit subreddits.
 - [Awesome-Physics-Cognition-based-Video-Generation](https://github.com/minnie-lin/Awesome-Physics-Cognition-based-Video-Generation) - A comprehensive list of papers investigating physical cognition in video generation, including papers, codes, and related websites.